janosgyerik/articles/hacking-contest-lessons/level4.md

 Program received signal SIGSEGV, Segmentation fault.
 0x41414141 in ?? ()
 ```
-We have successfully overwritten the return address with "A"s,
+We have successfully overwritten the return address with "A"s.
-the program cannot jump to such address so it crashes.
 Let's try a shorter string,
 something that will help us pinpoint the correct position:
 ```